Huseyn Javid: Memorial museum of Huseyn Javid

-In 1981, Azerbaijan Communist Party decided the establishment of memorial museums of Huseyn Javid in Baku and Nakhchivan for the “100 years anniversary of Huseyn Javid”.
+In 1981, the Azerbaijan Communist Party decided the establishment of memorial museums of Huseyn Javid in Baku and Nakhchivan for the “100 years anniversary of Huseyn Javid”.
 This initiation was realized in 1995 by the order of Heydar Aliyev.
 The area of the home museum in Baku is 245 m2.
 In exposition of the home museum of Huseyn Javid, there are more than 600 exhibits which includes his and his family's personal belonging, his publications and works, photos etc.

-Home museum of Huseyn Javid was opened in 1984 in Alixan street where Javid was born.
+The home museum of Huseyn Javid was opened in 1984 in Alixan street, where Javid was born.
 There are about 6000 exhibits.
 Besides preserving personal belongings and writings of Huseyn Javid, the museum researches his works.

 Huseyn Javid Mausoleum

-The mausoleum was built in 1996, for the 114th anniversary of Huseyn Javid.
-It was built on his grave.
-The architect of the mausoleum is honored architect Rasim Aliyev.
-Heydar Aliyev participated in the opening ceremony of the mausoleum.
+The mausoleum was built on his grave in 1996, for the 114th anniversary of Huseyn Javid.
+The architect was Rasim Aliyev.
+Heydar Aliyev participated in the opening ceremony.